andrew/ultimate-awesome/README.md

 - [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.
 - [awesome-telos](https://github.com/telosnetwork/awesome-telos) - A curated(unofficial) list of awesome things for people looking to buidl on Telos.
 - [awesome-telos-hub](https://github.com/telosnetwork/awesome-telos-hub) - A curated list of links to resources.
-- [awesome-api](https://github.com/termhare/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [awesome-android](https://github.com/ThunderE75/awesome-android) - My version for Awesome Android, Contains FOSS & Closed Source App Suggestion.
 - [TiagoDanin-Packages](https://github.com/TiagoDanin/TiagoDanin-Packages) - README with my npm packages.
 - [awesome-biometrics](https://github.com/tibaes/awesome-biometrics) - A curated list of biometrics related material.